mpleung/networkinference/README.rst

 networkinference Documentation
 ==============================

 ``networkinference`` is a Python 3 package implementing econometric methods for inference with data exhibiting network dependence or other forms of complex or unknown weak dependence.
 The package is developed by `Michael P. Leung <https://mpleung.github.io>`_ and distributed under the 3-Clause BSD license.
+Much of the package is based on work supported by NSF grant SES-1755100.

 Links
 -----